sota-zk-labs/policies/members/hduoc2003.md

 ### For New Members

 Hello everyone, this is Dược.
-Work hard to buy things without looking at the price.
+Working hard to buy things without looking at the price.

 ### For Our Team